 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Arend Theodoor van Leeuwen is associate Professor of Christian Social Ethics in the Catholic University of Nijmegen (Holland).
-Publications: Christianity in World History, 1964 Prophecy In a Technocratic Era, 1968 Critique of earth, 1974 Critique of heaven, 1972
+Arendt Theodoor van Leeuwen was associate Professor of Christian Social Ethics in the Catholic University of Nijmegen (Holland).
+He is also the author of: Christianity in World History (1946).

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.